mikixx03/SingIT/README.md

-This is a HeadsUp game, reduced to singing only.
+This is a HeadsUp game reduced to singing only.